Generally, France is a safe place for travelers. And a perfectly lovely one. That's why it's one of the most popular travel destinations in the world.

-If you’re going to be on the streets of Paris at night, some areas are certainly safer than others.
-The Le Marais district, the Latin quarter, and the South Bank—popular hubs for tourists and locals alike—are vibrant and safe day and night.
+Just keep in mind that some places are safer than others.
+Locals tell us that the Le Marais district, the Latin quarter, and the South Bank—popular hubs for tourists and locals alike—are vibrant and safe day and night.
 Montmartre and Les Halles can be a bit sketchy.

 Just take common-sense safety precautions when using public transportation—like you would anywhere else.

 In this scam, a street vendor asks if you want a “friendship bracelet.”
 If you say yes (and often, even if you say no), a string/bracelet is tied so tightly around your wrist that you can’t move and then they demand money for the bracelet.
 Their partner may pick your pocket while they have you “indisposed.”